 - A. The provisions in this policy apply to all Indiana University Bloomington students in all units, including undergraduate, graduate, and professional programs, unless expressly identified as applying to undergraduates only, subject to two principles: - 1.
-Units with graduate or professional programs may adopt or modify any provisions, including grade submission deadlines, as appropriate to their programs, in consultation with the chief academic affairs officer and registrar of the campus administering the program.
+Units with graduate or professional programs may adopt or modify any provisions, including grade submission deadlines, as appropriate to their programs.
 Different policies must be reported to the chief academic affairs officer and registrar of the Bloomington campus. - 2.
-Nothing in this policy is intended to override accreditation standards that may require academic units to vary from its terms. - B. Except as otherwise provided in this policy, Indiana University Bloomington uses a grading system from A (highest) through F (failing) with pluses and minuses.
-The grades and their numerical equivalent used for computing GPAs are: A

-+ = 4.0, A = 4.0, A = 3.7, B = 3.3, B = 3.0, B = 2.7, C = 2.3, C = 2.0, C = 1.7, D = 1.3, D = 1, D = 0.7, E = 0

-C. Other Grades
+Nothing in this policy is intended to override accreditation standards that may require units to vary from its terms. - B. Except as otherwise provided in this policy, Indiana University Bloomington uses a grading system from A (highest) through F (failing) with pluses and minuses.
+The grades and their numerical equivalent used for computing GPAs are: A + = 4.0, A = 4.0, A- = 3.7, B+ = 3.3, B = 3.0, B- = 2.7, C+ = 2.3, C = 2.0, C = 1.7, D+ = 1.3, D = 1, D- = 0.7, F = 0. - C. Other Grades